 Talking with babies and toddlers: why more talk is better

-Talking with your baby or toddler can help his language and communication development.
+Talking with your baby or toddler can help their language and communication development.
 The more you talk with your baby or toddler, the better.

-This is because parents who talk a lot to their young children use lots of different sounds and words.
-When children hear more words and lots of different words, it improves their understanding of language.
+This is because parents who talk a lot to their young children use many different sounds and words.
+When children hear a lot of words and many different words, it improves their understanding of language.
 It also increases the number and variety of words that they understand and use.